Cyfrin/foundry-full-course-cu/README.md

 - Main (Sepolia): <a href="https://cloud.google.com/application/web3/faucet/ethereum/sepolia" target="_blank"> Sepolia GCP Faucet </a>
 - Alchemy Faucet (Sepolia):<a href="https://sepoliafaucet.com/" target="_blank"> https://sepoliafaucet.com/</a>
 - Infura Faucet (Sepolia):<a href="https://www.infura.io/faucet/sepolia" target="_blank" > https://www.infura.io/faucet/sepolia</a>
-- zkSync Faucets (zkSync Sepolia):<a href="https://docs.zksync.io/build/tooling/network-faucets.html" target="_blank"> https://docs.zksync.io/build/tooling/network-faucets.html</a>
+- ZKsync Faucets (ZKsync Sepolia):<a href="https://docs.zksync.io/build/tooling/network-faucets.html" target="_blank"> https://docs.zksync.io/build/tooling/network-faucets.html</a>
-- zkSync Bridge:<a href="https://portal.zksync.io/bridge/" target="_blank"> https://portal.zksync.io/bridge/</a>
+- ZKsync Bridge:<a href="https://portal.zksync.io/bridge/" target="_blank"> https://portal.zksync.io/bridge/</a>

 > ⚠️ All code associated with this course is for demo purposes only.
 They have not been audited and should not be considered production ready.
 Please use at your own risk.